Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <div class="QandA_question">

-Q: What happens if a program reaches the end of the `main` function without executing a `return` statement?
+<span class="ques"></span> What happens if a program reaches the end of the `main` function without executing a `return` statement?

 </div>
 <div class="QandA_answer">

 <span class="C99Symbol"></span>

-A: The `return` statement isn't mandatory; if it's missing, the program will still terminate.
+<span class="ans"></span> The `return` statement isn't mandatory; if it's missing, the program will still terminate.
 In C89, the value returned to the operating system is undefined.
 In C99, if `main` is declared to return an `int` (as in our examples), the program returns `0` to the operating system; otherwise, the program returns an unspecified value.

 </div>